 Choosing the right baby gear is really a hard job.
-Most of the bigger stuff is pricey and if you end up with something that doesn't function the way you expect it isn't always easy to find the money to replace the product.
-Picking a Stroller is one of the hardest things because most of the time you don't know what you should look for and if your like me you end up going with looks rather than function!
-I'm hoping to help you with that today!
+Most of the bigger stuff is pricey and if you end up with something that doesn't function the way you expect it isn't always easy to find the money to replace the product, plus your out that chunk of cash!
+Picking a Stroller is one of the hardest things because they market stroller with cute fabric which always grabs my eye.
+However, function is sometimes overlooked.
+Twice I've bought a stroller I never used because it looked great but ultimately didn't work for my situation.
+Hopefully I can help you avoid my mistake!

 I'm not going to cover carseats in this post - just the actual stroller.
 So if your going for a combo set, you can still use these tips because it is two products you are purchasing and you want to be happy with both.